 Fiber Cement Siding Maintenance:

-This siding uses a special curing process which makes it resistant to moisture absorption.
+This siding uses a special curing process that makes it resistant to moisture absorption.
 That doesn’t mean its maintenance free.
 You should check the caulk that’s used to join the siding to the other parts of the home for leaks, warping, cracks and mold.
 If you observe any of these signs call us at (972) 596-0159 to find out if it’s something you should worry about.

-Absolute construction has been in business since 2007 and is ranked within the top 150 Roofing companies nationwide.
+Absolute Construction has been in business since 2007 and is ranked within the top 150 Roofing companies nationwide.